Yifeiww/rubricator/README.md

-# git-faker
+# Rubricator

-## A CLI Ruby script for faking Github commit history
+## A CLI Ruby script for fabricating Github commit history

 Commits are generated over a specified range of dates and saved via the `git commit --date` option.
 The number of commits on each date can be randomly generated within a range or set to a fixed value.